-The priorities included within the Central South Consortium's Business Plan need to be underpinned by robust financial management in ensuring they are affordable, provide value for money and that their impact can be assessed.
+The priorities included within the Central South Consortium's Business Plan need to be underpinned by robust financial management in ensuring they

 The revenue budget is approved annually by the Joint Committee and is included within the Business Plan.
 Welsh Government also issue annual settlements on grant awards of funding.